 The Brat in Each of Us

 We don’t always get what we want.
 (I think I remember a song by a famous rock band that mourned that truth!)
-I might even go as far as to say that the default anthem of our hearts is at times, “My will be done!”
+I might even go as far as to say that at times, the default anthem of our hearts is, “My will be done!”

 Many of us (parents and innocent bystanders) have witnessed the incorrigible and implacable child who in the public arena makes his discontent loudly known to all onlookers.
-Glares and stares make their assessment known and the parent of the child usually feels uncomfortable embarrassment rising up.
-Most parents have “Wanna get away?” feeling (to quote an airline commercial.)
+Glares and stares make their assessment known and the parent of the child usually feels weighted down with uncomfortable embarrassment.
+Most parents have known that “Wanna get away?” feeling.

 “That raise wasn’t as much as I expected, see if I keep giving it my all to this job!”